Ode Rancho

 Multiple listings reference building or unit storage—phrases include "additional storage," "private storage," "large dedicated storage unit," and "individual storage locker."
 MLS fields also support this (9/16 listings list storage in building amenities; 5/16 list storage in unit features), indicating the building offers storage/lockers to residents.

-I looked for surfboard storage-related terms such as surfboard storage, board storage, surf storage, or bike-and-surfboard storage.
-The remarks mention general storage, storage lockers, and private storage, but nothing specific to surfboards.
+I looked for surfboard-storage-related terms such as surfboard storage, board storage, surf storage, and bike-and-surfboard storage.
+The remarks mention general storage and private storage lockers, but no surfboard-specific storage facility is described.

 No analysis available